justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

     do: {
         type: usageTypes.text,
         items: [
-            "Use label with concise and scannable text.", "Use no more than 3 words in both Large and Small tag labels.", "Use sentence case in the label."
+            "Use concise and scannable text.",
+            "Use 3 words or fewer.",
+            "Use sentence case."
         ]
     },
     dont: {